 \paragraph{Our contributions.} This work is devoted to developing a novel RL architecture that enables the derivation of effective algorithms to learn optimal policies for population systems consisting of infinitely many intelligent agents interacting with heterogeneous dynamic environments.
-We formulate such an agent system as a parameterized control system, in which each individual system indexed by a specific parameter value represents the environment of an agent in the population.
+We formulate such an agent system as a parameterized control system, where each individual system indexed by a specific parameter value represents the environment of an agent in the population.
 We then evolve this parameterized system on an infinite-dimensional function space and carry out a functional setting for RL of this infinite-dimensional dynamical system.
-The primary tool that we develop to tackle this RL problem is the moment kernel transform.
-Specifically, it maps the parameterized system and its value function to a control system and a value function defined on a reproducing kernel Hilbert space (RKHS) consisting of moment sequences, yielding a kernel parameterization of the RL problem.
-In particular, the kernelization of the parameterized system in terms of moment sequences directly enables the finite-dimensional truncation approximation of the moment kernelized system.
-As a result, optimal policy learning for the infinite-dimensional parameterized system can be facilitated by RL of the finite-dimensional truncated moment kernelized system.
-Based on this, we develop a hierarchical policy learning algorithm for the parameterized system, in which each hierarchy consists of an RL problem for a finite-dimensional truncated moment kernelized system.
-We further provide the convergence guarantee of the algorithm in the sense that the policies learned from a sequence of truncated moment kernelized systems with increasing truncation orders converge to the optimal policy of the parameterized system.
-To enhance the computational efficiency of the proposed algorithm, we also explore early stopping criteria for the finite-dimensional RL problem in each hierarchy and then prove the convergence of the hierarchical algorithm with early-stopped hierarchies in terms of spectral sequences.
-The performance and efficiency of the proposed hierarchical policy learning algorithm are demonstrated by using examples arising from practical applications.
+The primary tool we develop to tackle this RL problem is the moment kernel transform.
+This transformation maps the parameterized system and the value function to a control system and a value function defined on a reproducing kernel Hilbert space (RKHS) consisting of moment sequences, thus yielding a kernel parameterization of the RL problem.
+The use of moment sequences for this kernelization directly enables finite-dimensional truncation representations of the infinite-dimensional RL problem.
+We then organize these representations into a filtrated structure with respect to the truncation order.
+Leveraging this RL filtration, we develop a hierarchical policy learning algorithm, wherein each hierarchy consists of an RL problem for a finite-dimensional truncated moment-kernelized system.
+To enhance the computational efficiency of the proposed algorithm, we also develop early stopping criteria for the finite-dimensional RL problem in each hierarchy and prove convergence of the hierarchical algorithm with early-stopped hierarchies in terms of spectral sequences.
+The performance and efficiency of the proposed hierarchical policy learning algorithm are demonstrated using examples arising from practical applications.
 The contributions of our work are summarized as follows.